kavalcante/nuxt-element-apollo/README.md

 # install dependencies
 $ npm install # Or yarn install

+# install Element CLI Theme Tool
+$ npm install element-theme -g

+# change element-variables.scss file with the colors of your project and then
+$ et

+# after theme is build, import the custom theme at
+# ~/plugins/element-ui.js

 # serve with hot reload at localhost:3000
 # service worker is disabled in dev
 $ npm run dev